 Wakefield said 57 active physician assistant training grants are available through HRSA.
-“Going forward, we'll be giving priority in physician assistant grant awards to universities and to colleges that help to credential veterans,” she added.
+"Going forward, we'll be giving priority in physician assistant grant awards to universities and to colleges that help to credential veterans," she said.

 Tom Van Coverden, president of the National Association of Community Health Centers, said his organization embraces the initiatives fully and stands ready to serve.

-“Our community health centers already employ many, many veterans, from entry level staff to clinicians, all the way from doctors and dentists to administrative staff to nurses to network leaders,” he said.
+"Our community health centers already employ many, many veterans, from entry-level staff to clinicians, all the way from doctors and dentists to administrative staff to nurses to network leaders," he said.

 Van Coverden cited attention to detail, administrative and technical skills in the use of technology, and life-saving skills as tools veterans bring to the table.
-He also lauded vets as “great employees” who are well-trained and bring real real-world experience.
+He also lauded vets as "great employees" who are well-trained and bring real-world experience.